 A thorough medical history is necessary to look for clues that tell us when your symptoms began.

-A variety of tests to evaluate movement, coordination, balance, vision, and mental, emotional and language functions.
+A variety of tests are given to evaluate movement; coordination; balance; vision; and mental, emotional, and language functions.

-Measure the nervous system’s electrical responses to different stimulation, and can help confirm a diagnosis.
+EPs measure the nervous system’s electrical responses to different stimulation and can help confirm a diagnosis.